enRose/enRose.github.io/c-sharp/dictionary-pattern/dictionary-pattern.md

 }
 ```

-With Dictionary Pattern applied however, what we get is:
+With Dictionary Pattern applied however, what we get:

 A. much cleaner, smaller controller.

 B. a clean separate between route relaying and compuation logic in the service layer.

-B. a gateway that we can apply common logics e.g. security check, data sanitisation, customer eligibility check, etc.
+C. a gateway that we can apply common logics or patterns e.g. security check, data sanitisation, customer eligibility check, etc.

+D. noises have been moved to gateway therefore compuation units/methods now are more focused.

 ```C#
 // A gateway to all query routes: